martzoukos/contentful-blog-in-5-min/docs/GETTING-STARTED.md

 $ npm install
 ```

+## Get needed config data from Contentful

+To set up and use a new space you have to perform the following steps.

-## Create a new space and import the needed content model
+### Create a new space

+### Create a Content Management API token

+### Create a Content Delivery API token

+## Import data in your newly created space

-To import the data needed to get you started you have to retrieve a Content Management API Access token.
-Then you can run `npm run import-data` with additional environment variables to fill your space with provided data.
+To import the content model and data you can use a tool from the Contentful ecosystem - [contentful-import](https://www.npmjs.com/package/contentful-import).
+This tool allows you to set up a new space with before exported data.
+It requires at least a Content Management API token and the id of the space that should be filled with data.

+To make it not necessary to install contentful-import globally it's defined as a development dependency which means that you can use it via an npm scripts command.
+Run `npm run import-data` with the additional parameters.

+*Side note: `--` is needed hand npm scripts arguments over to the actual command*

 ```bash
 $ npm run import-data -- --space-id YOUR_SPACE_ID --management-token YOUR_MANAGEMENT_TOKEN